Under the hood of $1.5T bill for Ukraine, pandemic, agencies

-The legislation, which Congress approved this week, would provide $13.6 billion to help Ukraine resist Russia’s invasion and to buttress NATO allies worried about Russian President Vladimir Putin’s next move.
+The legislation, passed Wednesday by the House, would provide $13.6 billion to help Ukraine resist Russia’s invasion and to buttress NATO allies worried about Russian President Vladimir Putin’s next move.

 There’s money for weapons and equipment, for humanitarian aid for refugees and allied nations’ economies, and for the U.S. costs of bolstering its military presence in the region.
 It’s roughly evenly divided between defense and non-defense spending.

 In the world of foreign aid, $13.6 billion is real money.
-By comparison, the overall bill also includes $3.3 billion in military assistance for Israel, long a top recipient of such help.
+By comparison, the measure also includes $3.3 billion in military assistance for Israel, long a top recipient of such help.
 There’s $1.65 billion for Jordan and $1.3 billion for Egypt.

 Overall, annual U.S. foreign assistance for economic, military and humanitarian programs comes to around $50 billion, according to the nonpartisan Congressional Research Service.
 That’s less than 1% of this year’s federal budget, though it makes the U.S. the world’s biggest provider of foreign aid.

 Many in Washington think there will be more aid to Ukraine and Eastern Europe, though it’s unclear when.

 Though White House officials initially told Congress that Biden wanted $30 billion more to continue battling COVID-19, a few days later he formally requested a scaled-back $22.5 billion.
 In bargaining over a final bill with skeptical Republicans, who said Congress had already spent enough, top Democrats settled for $15.6 billion.